rust-gamedev/rust-game-ports/README.md

 # Code the Classics: Rust port

-Rust port of [Code the Classics](https://wireframe.raspberrypi.org/books/code-the-classics1), using the [ggez](https://ggez.rs) engine.
+Rust ports of [Code the Classics](https://wireframe.raspberrypi.org/books/code-the-classics1), using different engines and approaches.

+The current completed ports are:

+- Boing: ggez
+- Cavern: Macroquad (naive port)

+Other ports will be slowly added.
+There may be a Bevy port of Boing, but generally, Macroquad will be used (with idiomatically written ports).

 ## Games